Our understanding of the world is shaped by the language we use to describe it.

-This affinity between the word and the tree embeds a deep association between language, landscape and the natural world in the original roots of Gaelic.
+This ancient affinity between the Gaelic word and the tree embeds a deep association between language and landscape in the original roots of Gaelic.
 It gives an ecological substance to the alphabet – the foundation of all literacy – a language we can learn by looking at the landscape.

 Irish artist Katie Holten’s long-term research into Ogham runic script has led her to develop a coherent, beautiful and downloadable Tree Font.

 Forester, Boyd Mackenzie, has spent 30 years planting and nurturing all of the trees of the Aibidil on his Hebridean croft.
 He has created a living conceptual artwork – an alphabet we can walk through.

 - Sam Maynard – Camera